sumeru-26/axelrod-dojo/README.md

 Model training is by [evolutionary algorithms](https://en.wikipedia.org/wiki/Evolutionary_algorithm) or [particle swarm algorithms](https://en.wikipedia.org/wiki/Particle_swarm_optimization).
-There is another repository in the [Axerlod project](https://github.com/Axelrod-Python/Axelrod) that trains Neural Networks with gradient descent (using tensorflow) that will likely be incorporated here.
+There is another repository in the [Axelrod project](https://github.com/Axelrod-Python/Axelrod) that trains Neural Networks with gradient descent (using tensorflow) that will likely be incorporated here.

+You can use this as a library.

+## Development

+Install a development version of the library:

+    $ python setup.py develop

+Run the test:

+    $ python -m unittest discover tests

+## Scripts

 In this repository there are scripts for each strategy type with a similar interface:

 * [looker_evolve.py](looker_evolve.py)